21centuryweather/21st-Century-Weather-Software-Wiki/gadi/getting-started.md

 NCI have created a set of web-based graphical tools to help perform your computational research.
 These tools (including a Virtual Desktop and the `JupyterLab` environment) are made available via the 'Australian Research Environment' (ARE) on gadi.

-ACCESS-NRI have also created a quick tutorial to show you how to start an ARE session.
+ACCESS-NRI have created a quick tutorial to show you how to start an ARE session.

 Click [here](https://access-hive.org.au/pr-preview/pr-857/getting_started/are/) to find out how to
 - create a Virtual Desktop Interface (VDI)